laravel/octane/README.md

 ### The Octane Cache

 When using Swoole, you may leverage the Octane cache driver, which provides read and write speeds of up to 2 million operations per second.
-This cache driver is powered by [Swoole Tables](https://www.swoole.co.uk/docs/modules/swoole-table).
+This cache driver is powered by [Swoole tables](https://www.swoole.co.uk/docs/modules/swoole-table).
 All data stored in the cache is available to all workers on the server.
 However, the cached data will be flushed when the server is restarted:

 ```php
 Cache::store('octane')->put('framework', 'Laravel', 30);
 ```

+**Note:** The maximum number of entries allowed in the Octane cache may be defined in your application's `octane` configuration file.

 #### Cache Intervals